East London Mosque: Management

 The East London Mosque Trust is a registered charity (previously registered as The London Mosque Fund) and a private company (limited by guarantee, no share capital).
 The mosque is managed by trustees who are elected biennially by its members at the Annual General Meeting.
-The Director is Dilowar Hussain Khan, The Khatib and Head Imam of the mosque is Abdul Qayum, and the Chairman is Ayub Khan.
+The Director is Dilowar Hussain Khan, The Khatib and Head Imam of the mosque is Abdul Qayum, the CEO is Junaid Ahmed, and the Chairman is Abdul-Hayee Murshad.

-External relations
+In 2025, the Charity Commission warned the Trust of regulatory action for “failing to responsibly manage charity funds" over the loss of £1m on an investment the trust had expected to pay 20% in 6 months, and a repeated lack of appropriate oversight.

+Controversies

 The mosque is a member of the Tower Hamlets Inter Faith Forum, a founding member of The East London Communities Organisation (TELCO), and an affiliate of the Muslim Council of Britain.
 The Islamic Forum of Europe (IFE) and the mosque are very closely intertwined, the organisation was created in 1989 by Muslims involved in the running of the East London Mosque.
 Some of the mosque's practices reflect the Hanafi school of law.

 Gay rights campaigners accused the mosque of hosting homophobic speakers, although the mosque had earlier condemned homophobia.
 In 2014 Oxfam cancelled an event at the mosque after it learned the headline speaker, Ibrahim Hewitt, had written a book in 1994 for GCSE students, What does Islam say, calling homosexuality a "great sin" and saying gay people should be "severely punished" under Islamic law.

 In July 2017 the mosque and others complained to Pride London about placards displayed in their march by the Council of Ex-Muslims of Britain (CEMB), claiming they were Islamophobic.
 Gay rights campaigner Peter Tatchell defended the CEMB and criticised the mosque's record on homophobia, writing "In the last two years, I and my colleagues at the Peter Tatchell Foundation have 11 times contacted the mosque and LMC, requesting them to have a dialogue with the LGBT community: to build bridges and solidarity between LGBTs and Muslims to combat the prejudice, discrimination and violence that both communities suffer.
 All our requests have been rebuffed."
 In reply, the mosque stated it had met with LGBT groups, and also with Tatchell himself in 2012.

+In October 2025, the mosque was criticized for hosting a charity fun run only open to men and girls under the age of 12.